googleNewIconwhatsapp iconTwitterIconinstagramIcon

 The eligibility criteria for the IIT-JEE exam are as follows:

-• The students who are applying for this test must have appeared for their class XII or equivalent examination in the same year or a year back.
+• The students who are applying for this test must have appeared for their class XII or equivalent examination in the same year or the previous year.

 • The minimum percentage required for the exam application must be 75% or above.